SmartTokenLabs/TokenScript/doc/design_paper.md

 # TBML Whitepaper

-## Introduction

-Blockchain technology has two primary functions that can change the way individuals and businesses behave; the first is the capacity to create a frictionless market and the second is the capacity to integrate the web.

-This paper will first address the vision of where we can be and follow up with the design and reasoning behind the architecture needed on top of blockchains.
-We will also present our technology known as TBML which provides this critical layer and makes the architecture possible.

 ## Author's note

 The remarkable crypto speculations that took place in 2017 - 2018 brought our attention to tokens.
 As we bought and sold them, we forgot that they were intended to be used.
 This is similar to the housing bubble of 2008 in which people forgot that houses were not merely speculative assets but rather a place for people to live.

+To provide practical use of blockchain, we have to understand what is its function to the world economy and the Internet.
+The authors of this paper are technical experts who went through years of study and exploration in the use of blockchain in cryptocurrency and in finance, both in traditional financial instutitions and the newer crypto startups.
+Though such activities we came to realise that blockchain has two primary functions, which we will elaborate in this paper.

-Despite this folly, it is not a bad thing to intially focus on tokens as they are the enabler of the two primary functions which we will elaborate on below.
+Despite the great folly in 2017-2018, it is not a bad thing to intially focus on tokens.
+Tokens, as the authors will elaborate, are the enabler of the two primary functions.
+Both are provided by tokenisation.

+Previous blockchain work mostly focused on enriching the capacity of blockchain technology.
+This paper will focus on tokenisation and provide an standardization effort known as TBML which address the tokenisation, therefore making the blockchain technical stack complete and useful for the economy and the Internet.

+Just like houses are useful for people to live.

+## Introduction

+Blockchain technology has two primary functions that serve essential purposes for the future economy and the future Internet.

+- For the future economy, blockchain provids a frictionless market.

+- For the future Intnert, blockchain can integrate the web.

+This paper will first address the vision of where we can be and follow up with the design and reasoning the architecture needed on top of blockchains.
+Then it comes down to TBML, a key missing layer, and explain its design priciple and the way we are building it.

-## The vision: frictionless markets
+## Frictionless markets

 The 80s' "Back to the Future" featured a world of powerful machines filled with hovering boards and flying cars.
 It didn't happen.
 As Peter Thiel once famously lamented, "we were promised flying cars, instead we got a 140 characters".
 The technological advancement of our time is beyond the imagination of the 80s science fiction movies, albeit not through more powerful machinery, but more efficient use of information.

 Ride-sharing revolutionised the way we organise our daily lives and Airbnb changed the way we travel.
 These are the new markets and they incur less cost to operate, are more accessible and have finer operational units.

 Despite this web 2.0 revolution, the majority of markets still operate with high costs.
 The stock market for example, has so much overhead that it is only justifiable for multi-million dollar businesses which rely on the trust of rules and regulations to operate.

-## Can we create a more efficient market without the overhead?
+### Can we create a more efficient market without the overhead?

 Can we tokenise, for example, 1% of a property, so that the property market can react faster than the typical month-long property purchase-sales cycle?

-Can we tokenise electricity, so that power users can benefit from finer scheduling of the use of resources, and households can benefit from collecting surplus sun energy?
+Can we tokenise electricity, allowing power users to benefit from finer scheduling of the use of resources, and households to benefit from collecting surplus sun energy?

 Can we tokenise AirBnB bookings, so that hosts can purchase a guaranteed cash flow from the market, while speculators profit from predicting the travel needs?

-Can we tokenise the risk of a shipment, so that small importers and exports, not significant enough to obtain letters of credit, can compete in international markets and perhaps eventually outcompete the traditional model like AirBNB outcompetes hotels?
+Can we tokenise the risk and reward of international trades, so that small importers and exports, not significant enough to obtain letters of credit, can compete in international markets and perhaps eventually outcompete the traditional model like AirBNB outcompetes hotels?

 Can we tokenise insurance that depends on cryptographic proofs, so that the insurer bares less cost of fraudulent documents?
 Can we decentralise the insurers altogether?